Oolong Tea

 Rou Gui

-Liquor Aroma: gentle cinnamon
+Liquor Aroma: teasing cinnamon, gentle floral, deepening mineral

 -